eddyluursema/modeltrain/Fritzing/README.md

 * Open Fritzing
 * Remove standard breadboard
 * Take a part out of the suitcase e.g. Arduino Pro Mini and put it in the  breadboard drawing
+* ⚠️Always take a part with **less** connectors than the new part.
+Fritzing does not remove all information on unused connectors.
 * Click right mouse.
 Change (new component)

 ![Fritzing_step1](./images/Fritzing_step1.PNG)